Saddam Hussein: Consolidation of power

+A second round of purges took place in June 1982, when half of the sixteen RCC members who had survived the 1979 "countercoup" were removed from power.
+Large number of Shi'as were removed from the regime.
+Later the government invited back Shi'as to hold posts within the government, to gain support.
+Under Saddam's administration, senior government, military, and security roles were predominantly filled by Arab Sunni Muslims, a minority that made up about a fifth of the population.
+While key security posts were often reserved for close relatives, he also appointed members of various religious and ethnic minorities to high-ranking positions and as representatives based on loyalty to his regime.

 Paramilitary and police organizations

-Iraqi society fissures along lines of language, religion and ethnicity.
-The Ba'ath Party, secular by nature, adopted Pan-Arab ideologies which in turn were problematic for significant parts of the population.
-Following the Iranian Revolution of 1979, Iraq faced the prospect of régime change from two Shi'ite factions (Dawa and SCIRI) which aspired to model Iraq on its neighbour Iran as a Shia theocracy.
-A separate threat to Iraq came from parts of the ethnic Kurdish population of northern Iraq which opposed being part of an Iraqi state and favored independence (an ongoing ideology which had preceded Ba'ath Party rule).
-To alleviate the threat of revolution, Saddam afforded certain benefits to the potentially hostile population.
+Iraq faced the prospect of régime change from two Shi'a factions — Dawa and SCIRI which aspired to model Iraq on its neighbour Iran as a Shi'a theocracy.
+A separate threat to Iraq came from parts of the ethnic Kurdish population of northern Iraq which opposed being part of an Iraqi state and favored independence, an ongoing ideology which had preceded Ba'ath Party rule.
+To alleviate the threat of revolution, Saddam afforded certain benefits to potentially hostile population.
 Membership in the Ba'ath Party remained open to all Iraqi citizens regardless of background, and repressive measures were taken against its opponents.

 The major instruments for accomplishing this control were the paramilitary and police organizations.
-Beginning in 1974, Taha Yassin Ramadan (himself a Kurdish Ba'athist), a close associate of Saddam, commanded the People's Army, which had responsibility for internal security.
+Beginning in 1974, Taha Yassin Ramadan, a close associate of Saddam, commanded the Popular Army, which had responsibility for internal security.
 As the Ba'ath Party's paramilitary, the People's Army acted as a counterweight against any coup attempts by the regular armed forces.
 In addition to the People's Army, the Department of General Intelligence was the most notorious arm of the state-security system, feared for its use of torture and assassination.
 Barzan Ibrahim al-Tikriti, Saddam's younger half-brother, commanded Mukhabarat.
 Foreign observers believed that from 1982 this department operated both at home and abroad in its mission to seek out and eliminate Saddam's perceived opponents.

 Saddam was notable for using terror against his own people.
 The Economist described Saddam as "one of the last of the 20th century's great dictators, but not the least in terms of egotism, or cruelty, or morbid will to power."
 Saddam's regime brought about the deaths of at least 250,000 Iraqis and committed war crimes in Iran, Kuwait, and Saudi Arabia.
 Human Rights Watch and Amnesty International issued regular reports of widespread imprisonment and torture.
 Conversely, Saddam used Iraq's oil wealth to develop an extensive patronage system for the regime's supporters.
 Although Saddam is often described as a totalitarian leader, Joseph Sassoon notes that there are important differences between Saddam's repression and the totalitarianism practiced by Adolf Hitler and Joseph Stalin, particularly with regard to freedom of movement and freedom of religion.